 General

-[ECSS-Q-40] requires that the system safety-critical functions be identified (see e.g. clauses 5.7, 6.5).
-[ECSS-Q-30] requires that system functions, operations and products be classified in accordance with their criticality level.
+[ECSS-Q-40] and [ECSS-Q-30] require that system functions be classified based on their criticality (see clauses 6.4.1 and 5.4.1 respectively).

 The criticality classification required by [ECSS-Q-40] and [ECSS-Q-30] is based on the severity of the consequences of system hazardous events and system failures.
 The severity categories Catastrophic, Critical, Major and Minor/Negligible are defined in a table which is shared by the two Standards ([ECSS-Q-40] Table 6-1, [ECSS-Q-30] Table 5-1).
-Safety is only concerned with the two highest level of the severity scale, whereas dependability spans across the three lowest severity categories.
+Safety is only concerned with the two highest levels of the severity scale, whereas dependability spans across the three lowest severity categories.

 System functions and products are classified for the following reasons: